-When I was in labor with my oldest child, our family held its collective breath.
+When I was in labor with my oldest child in 1992, our family held its collective breath.
 Not me.
 I needed to push a kid out.
 As I pushed, I also wondered whether we were having a boy or a girl.
 I also wondered if our baby would be light or dark.
-Which side of the melatonin gene pool would take trump?
+Which side of the melatonin gene pool would win?

-In the end, no one cared.
-When our child was born, skin-color was forgotten as our families gazed at our newest member.
+When our child was born, skin-color took a backseat to love.
+For a short period of time.
 Our oldest daughter was the first grandchild on one side of the family and the first granddaughter on the other.
 Everyone fell in love at first sight.

-When our middle daughter was born, her skin color was lighter than my very fair husband’s skin.
+When our middle daughter was born in 1995, her skin color was lighter than my very fair husband’s skin.
 It freaked me out.
 When I placed my hand next to hers, the stark contrast overwhelmed me.
 A fear settled into my heart: What if no one believes that she’s mine?
 What if someone tries to take her from me?

-Our youngest daughter arrived after a difficult pregnancy.
+Our youngest daughter arrived in August 2000 after a difficult pregnancy.
 She was our miracle baby.
 We gave thanks that she came out healthy.
-I also gave thanks because she came out barely lighter than me.
+I also gave thanks because she came out mocha like than me, albeit a shade lighter.
 I was surprised and relieved.
-Finally, a kid that I didn’t have to worry that someone would question whether or not I was her mother.
+Also, selfish.
+Finally, I birthed a kid that I didn’t have to worry that someone would question whether I was her mother.

 Being the mama of three bi-racial girls with three different types of hair textures was a challenge.
 We owned A LOT of hair product.
 And none of their hair was exactly like mine.
+Their dad’s genes showed up and scared me.
 Talk about a learning curve!
 I did not realize that Caucasian hair tangled so easily.
 Those tangles were no joke!
 I spent too much of my life combing out tangles.
 I spent my childhood in braids and mom only had to wash my hair a few times a month.
 With three bi-racial kids and daily hairwashing, there was a lot of crying in my house.
 Mostly by me.
 One of my daughters was just a few seconds from getting her hair completely buzzed….